ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Some of OPA's strengths summed up:

 ### Policy Management

-OPA provides a simple and flexible policy language used by writing [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/){:target="_blank" rel="noopener noreferrer"}.  that allows organizations to define and manage policies across multiple cloud platforms.
+OPA provides a simple and flexible policy language used by writing [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/){:target="_blank" rel="noopener noreferrer"}.
+That allows organizations to define and manage policies across multiple cloud platforms.
-Policies can be created to enforce security controls, compliancy, and cost optimization rules.
+Policies can be created to enforce security controls, compliance, and cost optimization rules.
 The policies can be customized to meet specific operational needs.
 These policies are available as code and can be managed like any other code, including automated testing in an organisation.

-### Automated Compliancy Enforcement
+### Automated Compliance Enforcement

 OPA can be integrated into the cloud environment using various methods, such as by deploying it as a sidecar container in a Kubernetes cluster or by using Google Cloud functions, [AWS Lambda](https://aws.amazon.com/blogs/opensource/easily-running-open-policy-agent-serverless-with-aws-lambda-and-amazon-api-gateway/){:target="_blank" rel="noopener noreferrer"} or Azure Automation to run OPA policies.
 Once integrated, OPA can provide real-time policy evaluation and enforcement across the AWS environment, enabling organizations to maintain compliance and security posture.